sourcegraph/handbook/content/departments/product-engineering/product/process/index.md

 ### Feature roll-outs

-Communications around feature roll-out are especially important, and are documented on[the rollout process](./rollout_process.md#communications) page.
+Communications around feature roll-out are especially important, and are documented on [the rollout process](./rollout_process.md#communications) page.

 ### Talking to customers and stakeholders